 Being a Volunteer

-Every year I can I go to the Fringe, and I’ll see a few shows.
-I had wanted to volunteer at The Fringe for a long time, and I got to do that last year.
+Every year that I can I’ll go to the Fringe, and see a few shows.
+I wanted to volunteer at The Fringe for a long time, and I got to do that last year.
 During The Fringe, I worked at the box office selling tickets.
-The Fringe has their volunteer program organized quite well.
-Shifts were between 4 and 6 hours long.
-Volunteers were only required to work three or four times during the 10-day festival.
-The Fringe provided volunteers with food, and non-alcoholic drinks during their shifts.
-There was always someone around to help new volunteers and answer questions.
+The Fringe has its volunteer program organized quite well.
+Shifts are between 4 and 6 hours long.
+Volunteers are only required to work three or four times during the 10-day festival (plus a mandatory orientation shift before the festival starts).
+The Fringe provides volunteers with food, and non-alcoholic drinks during their shifts.
+There is always someone around to help new volunteers and answer questions.

 Free Shows at The Fringe

 There are several benefits to volunteering.
 I got to spend time at a festival I love, and I met new people.
 An advantage of volunteering for The Fringe was getting Fringe bucks.
 These are vouchers volunteers get after finishing their shift for the day.
 You could use Fringe bucks to enter raffles with prizes donated by local merchants.
 You could also use them to buy tickets for shows at The Fringe.
 Several of the most popular shows are held over for a few performances after The Fringe is over.
 Fringe bucks were also valid for those shows.
-As well some shows would set aside a set number of complimentary tickets for volunteers.
-These complimentary tickets didn’t need Fringe bucks.
+Some shows would set aside a set number of complimentary tickets for volunteers.
+These complimentary tickets didn’t require you to use Fringe bucks.

 The Cost of Volunteering